Doubt

 I finally decided to go back to the seminary and seven years later I do not regret for a moment that I did.
 I now think back to that moment with gratitude toward my parents because they could have told me to stay, they could have said to take some time, but instead they told me to go and not look back.
 I see now how in that instance they had the power to either nurture or suffocate my vocation and by entrusting me to the Lord they are now reassured of His fidelity.
 Just think that it was when I saw them put God’s will before their desire to be with me that I understood just how much they loved me.
 It’s true that when we allow God’s grace into our relationships, we are not robbed of anything, but instead we become so much sweeter.
 I see clearly now the fulfillment of Christ’s words: “Seek first his kingdom and his righteousness, and all these things shall be yours as well.”
 (Matthew 6:33)

-The fourth of six children, Gabriel was raised in a Catholic family in Framingham, Massachusetts.
-By the end of High School, it was clear to him that God was calling him to the priesthood, but the difficulty was accepting the vocation.
-Gabriel first tried to fulfill his dream of studying art, but for some reason, the question of the vocation would not leave him alone.
-He decided to stop running and went to the Domus Galilee in Israel for a time of discernment.
-This decision was pivotal because it was there that Gabriel was able to say yes to God’s call.
-Gabriel has now completed his third year of seminary and has been ordained as a transitional deacon.
-He is currently serving at the Immaculate Conception Parish in Marlborough, Massachusetts.
+Fr Gabriel, the fourth of six children, was raised in a Catholic family in Framingham, Massachusetts.
+By the end of high school, he felt a clear calling to the priesthood, though he initially struggled to accept this vocation.
+Pursuing his dream of studying art, he found himself continually confronted by the question of his vocation.
+Eventually, Gabriel decided to stop running and went to the Domus Galilee in Israel for a period of discernment.
+This pivotal decision allowed him to embrace his calling.
+Father Gabriel was ordained as a priest in May 2024 and is currently serving at the Immaculate Conception Parish in Marlborough, Massachusetts.